Goodbye Pork Pie/Review

 It could also draw parallels with Dirty Mary Crazy Larry as the main characters seem similar in both movies.
 With the crazy younger partner stuck with the older wiser man and a sassy young girl stuck between them.
 Even if that is not the case.
 And the girl kind of drifts away midway through the movie.
 But hey, the actors look like they are having a blast and the stunts feel real.
 And it does a bang-up job glorifying drifters and vagabonds who wallow and revel in their aimlessness.

 What might also disappoint some would be the lack of "iconic" cars.
 With 'more is better' being the usual norm in the car chase genre.
 There might be an alternate universe where the yellow mini of the movie became a cultural icon.
 That's also a running gag in the movie.
 It's hard to miss it by a mile and the cops keep coming at them because of that.
 Yet they still wouldn't part with it.
 Despite the car having been crashed, rolled, smashed, broken, taken to hell and back.
 Finally going down in a blaze of glory.

-The thing about the New Zealand film industry is it was not cult movie heavy at the time when Goodbye Pork Pie came out.
-For instance, it was not able to justify its existence as a true genre like Ozploitation since very few movies broke out.
+The thing about the New Zealand film industry is it was not cult movie-heavy at the time when Goodbye Pork Pie came out.
+For instance, it was not able to justify its existence as a true genre like Ozploitation since very few movies broke out from the region.
 Sure, an easy temptation is to join it up with that genre as it is often confused with or thought to be a part of Australian cinema.
 That could be the reason for it not being as known as its neighboring country's genre movies.
 Even though the movie is as crazy and zany as the best of those and was released during the height of the initial Ozploitation craze.
-But rather than trying to pigeon hole it into a specific genre, I would say enjoy it as a fun zany romp that may not be perfect but once you get used to the heavy accents of the leads, you are in for a real ride.
+But rather than trying to pigeonhole it into a specific genre, I would say enjoy it as a fun zany romp that may not be perfect but once you get used to the heavy accents of the leads, you are in for a real ride.